 a.
 The Application Provider declares a requirement for one or more network slices that correspond to the operation points that it offers for the media streaming service.

 b.
-The 5GMS AF requests the creation or update of network slices based on the provided provisioning information.
+The 5GMS AF requests the MnS to create or update a set of network slices based on the provided provisioning information.
+The MnS for network slice management capability exposure is currently being studied in SA5 in TR 28.824.
+The characteristics of a network slice are stored as part of the ServiceProfile as defined in TS 28.541.

 c.
 The Media Session Handler in the 5GMS Client retrieves Service Access Information from the 5GMS AF.
 The response includes a mapping between the operation point and the S-NSSAI that should be used by the session.